BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 Each RADIUS packet can contain a varying number of [Attributes](https://datatracker.ietf.org/doc/html/rfc2865#section-5) (also called AVPs - Attribute Value Pairs) which are used to exchange data and authentication challenges/responses between RADIUS server and client.
 Each attribute has a unique, well defined ID, and can be set multiple times in a single RADIUS packet to allow for larger messages as the value is limited to 255 bytes.

-[EAP] is a protocol that does not need to used within RADIUS, however in the context of this blog post we will only use it within RADIUS (and later on even within itself).
+[EAP] is a protocol that does not need to be used within RADIUS, however in the context of this blog post we will only use it within RADIUS (and later on even within itself).
 In RADIUS, EAP data is stored in an Attribute Value Pair with the ID [79](https://datatracker.ietf.org/doc/html/rfc3579#section-3.1).
 EAP also supports multiple types of "sub-protocols" within it, all denoted by a well defined ID.
 This means that the RADIUS client and server can negotiate on which protocol to use, for example based on the configuration of each side.

 TLS and all other protocols are then sent back and forth within EAP, and aside from TLS these protocols will be talked about in their respective section.